kvendrik/jest-lite/README.md

 ### `enzyme`

-- Usage: `import * as core from 'jest-lite/build/enzyme';` or `http://unpkg.com/jest-lite@1.0.0-alpha.2/dist/enzyme.js`
+- Usage: `import * as enzyme from 'jest-lite/build/enzyme';` or `http://unpkg.com/jest-lite@1.0.0-alpha.2/dist/enzyme.js`
-- Description: includes all testing utilities for testing with [Enzyme](https://github.com/airbnb/enzyme).
+- Description: includes testing utilities for testing with [Enzyme](https://github.com/airbnb/enzyme).
 See [the source](https://github.com/kvendrik/jest-lite/blob/master/src/enzyme.ts) for a full list of exports.

 ### `prettify`

-- Usage: `import * as core from 'jest-lite/build/prettify';` or `http://unpkg.com/jest-lite@1.0.0-alpha.2/dist/prettify.js`
+- Usage: `import * as prettify from 'jest-lite/build/prettify';` or `http://unpkg.com/jest-lite@1.0.0-alpha.2/dist/prettify.js`
 - Description: the `core` module spits out the test results in JSON format.
 This module gives you an easy way to prettify that output for use on a HTML page.
 See [the source](https://github.com/kvendrik/jest-lite/blob/master/src/prettify.ts) for a full list of exports.

 ## Examples